zebsummerfield/The-place_holder-Arcade/README.md

 # The-End-Racism-Arcade
-An Arcade of python games whose main goal is to end racism.
+An Arcade of python games built with tkinter including: Pong, Tetris, Snake and Naughts and Crosses.